pdebuyl-lab/RMPCDMD/doc/install.rst

 To analyze simulation data, RMPCDMD provides the command ``rmpcdmd plot`` (see :ref:`run`) that requires Python a a number of packages (see below).

+.. note:: Once CMake has been executed, the RMPCDMD directory cannot be moved.
+If it is
+          moved, the complete configuration procedure has to be restarted and the `rmpcdmd` program (in ``$HOME/.local/bin`` or ``$HOME/bin``) must be replaced by the newly created version.

+.. note:: The `rmpcdmd` program does not contain the simulations programs themselves and
+          relies on their presence at the location of compilation.

 Building on Linux
 -----------------